OPEN CALL SUBMISSION FAQs

 Can my proposal include sales of works or editions?

 No. apexart is a not-for-profit institution and does not engage in or associate with any sales-related activities.
+We try not to commodify art works in exhibitions, however we will forward requests for info to people (but not galleries) who inquire, even if they are galleries.

 Can I submit a proposal for a solo show?